 A minimum of 51 credit hours is required for completion of the Master of Science degree in Speech-Language Pathology.
 Credits are obtained in three interdependent categories: speech-language pathology content, clinical education, and research.
 Students successfully completing the graduate degree are eligible for clinical certification in Speech-Language Pathology through the American Speech-Language-Hearing Association as a function of meeting extensive skill and knowledge expectations associated with curricular offerings.
 Detailed formative activities regarding specific curricular requirements occur following acceptance into the graduate program.

 The program is currently offered on a full-time basis, which typically involves five semesters including the summer semester between the two full academic years.
-Students may elect longer residencies for the purpose of obtaining additional academic, clinical, or research experience.

 Courses are chosen in consultation with the student's academic advisor from the core courses, clinical practicum, elective courses, and other offerings listed in the University's graduate catalog.
 Additionally, coursework from other departments and schools within the University is also available (e.g., psychology, education, nursing).